nikolasil/vaccineMonitor_3/README.md

 #### /addVaccinationRecords

-I send a signal SIGUSR1 to the correct Monitor.
+Just send the command to the correct monitor.
-The monitor cathes it and loops throw all the files.
-And if the file is not in the files list it means that it is a new file.
-So i update that structures with this file and continue searching for other files.
+The monitor cathes it and loops throw all the files and put the not processed files to the cyclic buffer in the same way as before.
+Then the threads take te files and update the structures.
+Then all the bloomfilters are send back to the travelMonitorClient.

 #### /searchVaccinationStatus

 - Send to the Monitors the command
 - if the monitor does not have the citizen send me -1 if it has returns 1.
 - Then i read from the monitor that sends me 1 and print the things that it sends me.

-### **Script**

-The script is in the **script\create_infiles.sh**.

-The script uses array to store the countries.
-At first i create the directories with the all files.
-Then i start from the start of the inputFile and for each record i go to the spesific directory and put the record.
-In order to know in which txt i have to put the record i have an associated array and for each country i store and int that corresponds to the txt that the next record will go.